Michigan’s Mission

 The group of students learned from Ford experts and Head of Sustainability Communications and Advocacy at Ford, Artealia Gilliard.
 (Dr. Imani M. Cheers)

-After our Ford tour, we journeyed back to Michigan Central to learn how sustainability and innovation connect, and why it’s important to have these initiatives established in Dearborn, so close to Ford.
+After the Ford tour, the students journeyed back to Michigan Central to learn how sustainability and innovation connect, and why it’s important to have these initiatives established in Dearborn, so close to Ford.
 Michigan Central is a 30-acre tech and cultural center that includes Newlab, a venture platform at the intersection of a variety of core industries.
 Newlab is particularly focused on localizing supply chains to reduce reliance on imports and moving companies to Detroit so they can work in their offices, connect with other creators, and find investors.
-It was so exciting to see all of the startups and technologies that are propelling business and companies toward a more sustainable future.

 For this experiential reporting trip, each student was given a challenge: Pitch, prepare and produce a 60 second vertical video for social media about one of five randomly assigned tech start-ups and initiatives.
 Newlab, Michigan Central, Voltpost, Intermode and Shandoka Electric Motorcycle were available for brief interviews after a full itinerary of site visits.